aces/Loris-MRI/docs/scripts_md/MRI.md

 Attempts to determine the SubprojectID  of a timepoint given the subjectIDs hashref `$subjectIDsref` and a database handle reference `$dbhr`

-INPUT: subjectIDs hashref and database handle reference
+INPUTS: subjectIDs hashref and database handle reference

 RETURNS: the determined objective, or 0

 ### identify\_scan\_db($center\_name, $objective, $fileref, $dbhr)

-Determines the type of the scan described by minc headers based on mri\_protocol table in the database.
+Determines the type of the scan described by MINC headers based on `mri_protocol` table in the database.

-INPUT: center's name, objective of the study, file hashref, database handle reference
+INPUTS: center's name, objective of the study, file hashref, database handle reference

-RETURNS: textual name of scan type
+RETURNS: textual name of scan type from the `mri_scan_type` table

 ### insert\_violated\_scans($dbhr, $series\_desc, $minc\_location, ...)

-Inserts scans that do not correspond to any of the defined protocol from the mri\_protocol table into the mri\_protocol\_violated\_scans table of the database.
+Inserts scans that do not correspond to any of the defined protocol from the `mri_protocol` table into the `mri_protocol_violated_scans` table of the database.

-INPUT:
+INPUTS:
   - $dbhr           : database handle reference
   - $series\_desc    : series description of the scan
   - $minc\_location  : minc location of the file